vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/udon/players/player-collisions.md

 - **OnPlayerCollisionStay** is called on frames while a player's capsule is inside a Collider.
 - **OnPlayerCollisionExit** is called when a player's capsule exits a Collider.

-:::caution OnPlayerCollision Events are for Moving Objects
+::: warning OnPlayerCollision Events are for Moving Objects

 These events WILL NOT be called when a player 'walks into' a stationary object.
 If you want to handle that, use a Trigger Collider.